gingineer95/gingineer95.github.io/_posts/2020-12-08-baxter-recycle.markdown

 </a>

 ## MoveIt!
 The robot operation was controlled entirely through ROS's MoveIt! library for motion planning and manipulation (mainly the compute_cartesian_path command).
-After initalizing the Move Group Commander for Baxter's right arm, a table is added to the Planning Scence to ensure that the robot does not collide with the table.
+After initializing the Move Group Commander for Baxter's right arm, a table is added to the Planning Scene to ensure that the robot does not collide with the table.

 The arm then moves to a position out of the camera's field of view and calls the camera's segmentation service.
-Once the objects have been located and classfied, the arm moves to a predetermined home position over the objects to ensure smooth and predictable motion of the arm (This home configuration was determined after testing).
+Once the objects have been located and classified, the arm moves to a predetermined home position over the objects to ensure smooth and predictable motion of the arm (This home configuration was determined after testing).

 ## Computer Vision